Section 8 Ground 2 Explained: Mortgage Lender Repossession

 - Type: Mandatory (court must grant possession if conditions met)

-- Notice period: 2 months on Section 8 notice
+- Notice period: 4 months on the current Form 3A notice

 - Who uses it: Mortgage lenders, not landlords